spinnaker/spinnaker.github.io/reference/artifacts/in-kubernetes-v2/index.md

   _When a field's referenced type and value match an incoming artifact's type and name, the field's value is replaced with the artifact's reference_

-A "field's referenced type" sounds ambiguous, but in practice, it is straightforward.
+A "field's referenced type" sounds ambiguous, but in practice it's straightforward.
 The field `spec.template.spec.containers.*.image` always refers to a Docker image, so clearly it matches the artifact type `docker/image`.
 The field `spec.template.spec.volumes.*.configMap.name`